 Nurse anesthetists interview and assess each patient and formulate and implement a plan of care to best meet individual needs.
 Throughout the perioperative period, nurse anesthetists serve as patient advocates, provide emotional support, and collaborate with other health care practitioners to provide the optimum anesthetic experience.

 Students rotate through numerous clinical sites in Pittsburgh, the surrounding region, and now more distant sites to enhance clinical experiences.
-The University of Pittsburgh Medical Center (UPMC) Health System hospitals are world renowned in the areas of surgical innovation, trauma medicine, organ transplantation, research, and biomedical technology.
+The UPMC Health System hospitals are world renowned in the areas of surgical innovation, trauma medicine, organ transplantation, research, and biomedical technology.
 Rotations including specialized experiences in cardiothoracic, neurosurgical, dental, regional anesthesia, organ transplantation, pediatrics, obstetrics, burns and electroconvulsive therapy enrich the curriculum.

 Clinical rotations in community hospitals help to broadly prepare the graduate for practice in diverse settings.
 Students work directly with nationally and internationally renowned leaders in research, practice, and education.
 Upon completion, graduates are well prepared to safely manage simple to extremely complex patients.